 Most patients with chronic gut symptoms do not arrive in clinic because we lack tests.
 They arrive because their plans have been chaotic, unsequenced, and too complex to follow.
 They have tried probiotics.
 They have tried elimination diets.
 They have stacked supplements without clear logic.
 Symptoms come and go, and confidence in self-management drops with each attempt.

-The 5R framework forces structure onto that picture.
-It asks a deceptively simple set of questions in sequence: what needs to be removed, replaced, reintroduced, repaired, and rebalanced — and in what order?
+The 5R framework (Liska, Lyon and Jones, 2010) forces structure onto that picture.
+It asks a deceptively simple set of questions in sequence: what needs to be removed, replaced, reintroduced, repaired, and rebalanced -- and in what order?
 It does not promise novelty.
 It promises clarity.
-In 2026, the science has moved on — better microbiome diversity data, broader access to advanced stool and breath testing, stronger evidence for specific nutrition and lifestyle interventions — but the clinical reality is the same: sequencing beats stacking.
+In 2026, the science has moved on -- better microbiome diversity data, broader access to advanced stool and breath testing, stronger evidence for specific nutrition and lifestyle interventions -- but the clinical reality is the same: sequencing beats stacking.

 The 5R gives both practitioner and patient a shared map for the next 8-16 weeks.
 That shared map is often the most important intervention.